Notes for Programming Language Experts

 A strong emphasis on well-chosen names and structures makes the Wolfram Language code highly readable.

-In the Wolfram Language, code is not trapped in ASCII text, and instead can be given in rich CDF notebook documents.
+In the Wolfram Language, code is not trapped in ASCII text, and instead can be given in rich notebooks.

-In the Wolfram Language, runnable programs can be written as richly structured CDF documents.
+In the Wolfram Language, runnable programs can be written as richly structured notebooks.

 The Wolfram Language can be used to script external operations in a variety of environments and languages.